AlexanderGrooff/jinja-go/README.md

 1. Error handling improvements - standardize error reporting across modules
 1. ~~Performance optimizations in tokenization and parsing~~ ✓ Implemented LALR parser
 1. Missing Ansible Jinja filters and functions implementation
-1. Flow control - add support for for loops and more complex constructs
+1. ~~Flow control - add support for for loops and more complex constructs~~ ✓ Implemented for loops with loop variables
 1. ~~Complex nested expression handling with multiple subscript operations~~ ✓ Improved with LALR parser
 1. Handling of edge cases in string literals and escaping
 1. Add more comprehensive benchmarks for performance tracking